-- Organization of Co-Curricular activities by Pupil Teachers by assisting and participating in the organization of the same & recording experiences of the same in a reflective journal. - Action research based on different aspects of schools and school teaching learningbased problems. - Writing a reflective journal on the problems faced by teachers in assessment through the scheme of Continuous and Comprehensive Evaluation by observing the teachers evaluating students and engaging with them to know their problems with respect to implementation of the scheme in their school. - The pupil teacher shall also undertake the field activities pertaining to the practical's during this period.
+- Organization of Co-Curricular activities by Pupil Teachers by assisting and participating in the organization of the same & recording experiences of the same in a reflective journal. - Action research based on different aspects of schools and school teaching learning-based problems. - Writing a reflective journal on the problems faced by teachers in assessment through the scheme of Continuous and Comprehensive Evaluation by observing the teachers evaluating students and engaging with them to know their problems with respect to implementation of the scheme in their school. - The pupil teacher shall also undertake the field activities pertaining to the practical's during this period.

-The students will be usie to CEO1 Recognize school functioning in terms of organization of co-curricular activities atschool for holistic development of learners Explain the role and responsibilities of a school teacher.
-CEO2 Explain the fole and responsionnies of a school teacher.
+CEO 1 Recognize school functioning in terms of organization of co-curricular activities atschool for holistic development of learners CEO 2 Explain the role and responsibilities of a school teacher.
 CEO3 reflect on the problems faced by the teachers in continuous and comprehensive evaluation.
-CEOA organize co-curricular activities under the supervision of school teacher CEO4
+CEO4 organize co-curricular activities under the supervision of school teacher